Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Android/README.md

 ## SDK initialization
 The SDK should be initialized only once in an Activity lifecycle.

-You may run the Sample App with Kidoz's <B>sample</B> `publisherID` and `securityToken` provided in the sample code but <B>be sure not to publish your app with them</B> .
+You may run the Sample App with Kidoz's <B>sample</B> `publisherID` and `securityToken` provided in the sample code but <B>be sure not to publish your app with them</B>.

 </br>
-Initialize the SDK inside your Main Activity's onCreate.
+Initialize the SDK inside your MainActivity's onCreate.

 > MainActivity.java